TheZeroHz/DiptiBraille/README.md

 ># DiptiBraille
-DiptiBraille is a specialized **low-cost keyboard** designed **for the visually impaired**, enabling them to input text using Braille, a tactile writing and reading system used by people with vision loss.
-It features **📝 document writing** and **📖 reading capabilities**, allowing users to seamlessly create and access documents in various formats.
-Additionally, it supports **🎧 audio playback** with audiobooks, providing an inclusive reading experience.
-Users can also connect an **🔠 external Braille display** for enhanced tactile feedback.
-Its wireless connectivity options include **📡 WiFi** and **📶 WebShare** for easy data transfer and accessibility.
-The keyboard also offers essential communication features like **📱 call** and **💬 SMS functionalities**, ensuring seamless interaction for users.
+DiptiBraille is a specialized low-cost keyboard designed for the visually impaired, enabling them to input text using Braille, a tactile writing and reading system used by people with vision loss.
+It features document writing and reading capabilities, allowing users to seamlessly create and access documents in various formats.
+Additionally, it supports audio playback with audiobooks, providing an inclusive reading experience.
+Users can also connect an external Braille display for enhanced tactile feedback.

+Its wireless connectivity options include WiFi and WebShare for easy data transfer and accessibility.
+The keyboard also offers essential communication features like call and SMS functionalities, ensuring seamless interaction for users.

 With its sleek design and intuitive interface, DiptiBraille provides a modern and user-friendly experience for visually impaired individuals.

 ## Printed Circuit Boards
 |**Base Material:** FR-4|**Layers:** 2|**Thickness:** 1.6 mm|**Surface:** HASL(with lead)|**Quality:** IPC 2|**Silkscreen:** White|